dfelinto/blender-manual/modifiers/modify/vertex_weight.rst

 As in the previous example,
-you can insert a :guilabel:`Vertex Weight Edit` modifier before the :guilabel:`Displace` one, and play with the :guilabel:`Custom Curve` mapping to get a larger/narrower "valley"…
+you can insert a :guilabel:`Vertex Weight Edit` modifier before the :guilabel:`Displace` one, and play with the :guilabel:`Custom Curve` mapping to get a larger/narrower "valley"...

 +----------------------------------------------------------------+---------------------------------------------------------------+---------------------------------------------------------------+